18 Mar Omar Blondin Diop: Seeking Revolution in Senegal

 For much of the 1960s, Blondin Diop lived in France.
 He spent most of his secondary education in Paris, where he attended a prestigious teachers’ college and pursued his study of classical European thinkers, from Aristotle and Kant to Hegel and Rousseau.
 There, he began frequenting leftist circles.
 This is a time when anti-capitalist movements in Europe drew inspiration from China’s Cultural Revolution and strongly opposed American military interference in Vietnam.
 Usually, Africans who pursued activism in France focused on politics from their home countries.
 Blondin Diop, for his part, had a foot in both worlds.
 Shortly after hearing about the Senegalese activist, radical filmmaker Jean-Luc Godard selected him to play in the movie La Chinoise (1967) .
 In 1968, the 21-year-old student-professor actively partook in debates organized by far-left groups .
 Inspired by the writings of Spinoza, Marx, and Fanon , he cultivated theoretical eclecticism – in and out of Situationism, Anarchism, Maoism, and Trotskyism, he never exclusively held onto one given ideology .

 Due to his political activities, Blondin Diop was expelled from France to Senegal in late 1969.
-Alongside other Senegalese comrades who had studied in Europe, he founded the Movement of Marxist-Leninist Youth.
+Alongside other Senegalese comrades who had studied in Europe, he participated in the Movement of Marxist-Leninist Youth.
 The grouping later gave birth to the influential anti-imperialist front And Jëf (To Act Together), which would be forced into hiding until the early 1980s.
 Pushing back formal structures, Blondin Diop promoted artistic performance.
 He developed the project of ‘a theater in the streets that will address the concerns and interests of the people,’ closely related to Augusto Boal’s ‘Theatre of the Oppressed.’
 Expanding on art’s revolutionary potential, Blondin Diop writes: ‘Our theater will be a collective and active creation.
 Before playing in a neighborhood, we shall know its inhabitants, to spend time with them, especially the young people […].
 Our theater will go to the places where the population gathers (market, cinema, stadium). […] It is especially important that we make whatever we can ourselves. […] Moral conclusion: Better death than slavery’ .

 Independent Senegal was also a neo-colonial space.
 Senghor had initially opposed immediate independence, advocating instead for progressive autonomy over twenty years .
 So, when he became President, he regularly called upon France’s support.
 In 1962, Senghor wrongfully accused his long-time collaborator Mamadou Dia, President of the Senegalese Council, of attempting a coup against him – Dia was later arrested and imprisoned for over ten years .
 In 1968, when a general strike broke out in Dakar, the police suppressed the movement with the help of French troops.
 By 1971, Senghor’s embrace of France seemed to reach its peak with the state visit of French President Georges Pompidou, a close friend and former classmate .
 For over a year, Dakar had been preparing for Pompidou’s 24-hour stay.
 On the official procession’s main route, authorities rehabilitated roads and buildings, attempting to ‘invisibilise’ the city’s poverty.